IBM-Blockchain-Archive/connectathon/README.md

   Now, execute the `marbles.sh` shell script.
-This script will pull the dependent Fabric images from [Docker Hub](https://hub.docker.com/u/connectathon/) and spin up two containers - one for your endorsing peer, and one for the marbles node.js application.
+This script will pull the dependent Fabric images from [Docker Hub](https://hub.docker.com/u/connectathon/) and spin up two containers - one for your endorsing peer, and one for the marbles Node.js application.
 This process takes a few minutes, during which you will see the various images being downloaded and extracted onto your local machine.
-The `enrollID` and `enrollSecret` which you received in your email upon registration will be used as an input parameter in the script below:
+The `enrollID` and `enrollSecret` which you received in your email upon registration will be used as input parameters in the script below:
   ```bash
   ./marbles.sh up <enrollID> <enrollSecret> <company> <user1> <user2> <user3>
   #enrollId is what you used alongside your email when you requested an enrollSecret